AmmarAlkhooly98/AmmarAlkhooly98/README.md

 ### I am Ammar Alkhooly 👨‍💻
 - A Full-Stack Developer & Open Source enthusiast.
 - I love to learn and contribute in any and every possible way.
-- A Student at UCSI University (2020-2023).
-Studying Bachelor of Computer Science (Hons) Mobile Computing and Networking.
+- Studied at USCI University.
+- A Student at Scaler Academy, Advanced Coding Bootcamp - An intensive eleven-month computer science course through live classes delivered by tech leaders and subject matter experts. ([Contact me](https://www.linkedin.com/in/ammar-alkhooly/) if you are interested in applying to Scaler Academy)
 - I have 4 year of experience in full-stack web development (Backend Heavy).
 - Currently working on some of my cool side projects based on Web, Mobile & Backend Development.
 - Check out my most recent open source Project: [Crypto-transactions CLI](https://www.npmjs.com/package/crypto-trans), [repo](https://github.com/AmmarAlkhooly98/crypto-trans)